MarcPartensky/eugenius/README.md

 # Eugenius
-Eugenius is a Python module that can roughly replace the app [Eugénie](https://www.nexity.fr/eugenie "Eugénie").
+Eugenius is a simple Python module that can automate the actions you can do on the [Eugénie](https://www.nexity.fr/eugenie "Eugénie") application.
-Engenius can control all accessble devices for the Eugénie application.
+Engenius can control all accessible devices for the Eugénie application.
 This module is useless if your home is not compatible with Eugénie.

 ## What you need to use Eugenius
 - To have a Eugénie account that can control your house with the application